 And this is a really great story because you're right.

-What happened here is when you when you're shorting uh over the number of shares out there, and then the shares go up in price, you take you know, you get crushed.
+What happened here is when you're shorting over the number of shares out there, and then the shares go up in price, you take, you know, you get crushed.

 And that's what's happening with a lot of these funds that were engaged in this manipulation.

-And it it is it is kind of uh a rough justice here that that's happening.
+And it is kind of a rough justice here that that's happening.

-Um, you know, we'll see what happens to the company itself, you know, whether it will uh it'd be able to survive.
+You know, we'll see what happens to the company itself, you know, whether we'll be able to survive.

-These are mostly little mom and pop investors who saw an opportunity here, they were advised by people like Charles Pain.
+These are mostly little modern top investors who saw an opportunity here.

 And you're right.

-What irony that the very companies that have been so opposed to regulation now are running to Washington, the FCC to try to make uh this procedure illegal.
+What irony that the very companies that have been so opposed to regulation now are running to Washington, the SEC, to try to make this procedure illegal.

-Well, I I don't either, and then the bringing in the government to try and silence them while they have full communication ability, kind of it's not exactly like a level playing field.
+And then bringing in the government to try and silence them while they have full communication ability kind of that's not exactly, it doesn't look to me like a level playing field.

 That's how I'm describing it.